-Approved by Body on 3-31-18 at Libertarian Party of Oklahoma State-Wide Convention, Seminole, OK
+Approved by Body on March 30, 2019 at the Oklahoma Libertarian Party State Convention, Midwest City, OK

 The OKLP is organized to promote individual liberty and eliminate intervention of government in moral, social, and economic affairs by; functioning as a State level libertarian political entity in association with the Libertarian Party, moving public policy in a libertarian direction by building a political party that elects Libertarians to public office; chartering affiliates throughout Oklahoma and promoting their growth and activities; and entering into public information and education activities.

 Section 1.
 The OKLP affirms the following principles:

 - A) That all people possess certain unalienable natural rights, and that among these are the rights to life, liberty, justly acquired property, and self-governance.

 - B) That the only moral basis for government is the preservation and protection of unalienable natural rights.

 - C) That no person or institution, public or private, has the right to initiate the use of physical force or fraud against another person, and that all people are bound, without contract, to abstain from infringing upon the natural rights of other people.